Frequently asked questions

 For active team members, the last day you could use your Smart-Choice debit card was Dec.
 31, 2023.
 For retirees, the last day is Feb.
 22, 2024.

 The NetBenefits AccessCard® is a special-purpose Visa® debit card that provides an easy, automatic way to pay for eligible expenses.
-The card provides electronic access to the amounts set aside in these accounts: HSA, HCFSA, LPFSA, HRA, RHRA.
+The card provides electronic access to the amounts set aside in these accounts: HSA, HCFSA, LPFSA, HRA, RHRA (retirees only).

 The value of your available account balance(s) is stored on the NetBenefits AccessCard®.
 You can use your card to pay for eligible expenses at eligible merchants and service providers that accept Visa debit cards for payment.
 The eligible amount of the purchase will be deducted automatically from the appropriate account based on the type of merchant, expense type and available balance in the account.
 If you have multiple account balances (e.g., HSA and HRA) stored on your NetBenefits AccessCard®, a predetermined hierarchy based on the type of merchant is used to apply the different expense types to the appropriate account.